WASdev/lib.rtcomm.clientjs/rtcomm.signaling.proto.spec.md

 ## Abstract
 This specification defines version v1.0.0 of the Rtcomm signaling protocol .
-All Rtcomm protocols are JSON based and built on top of MQTT.
+The Rtcomm protocol is JSON based and built on top of MQTT.
 The protocol can be broken down into the following two parts:

-1. Signaling protocol for connecting WebRTC endpoints into media sessions.
+1. General protocol for real-time communications including media session signaling for WebRTC endpoints.
-2. Service protocol for things like third party call control and event monitoring.
-See [**rtcomm.service.proto.spec.md**](https://github.com/WASdev/lib.rtcomm.node/blob/master/rtcomm.service.proto.spec.md) for details
+2. Service protocol for things like third party call control.
+See [**rtcomm.service.proto.spec.md**](https://github.com/WASdev/lib.rtcomm.node/blob/master/rtcomm.service.proto.spec.md) for details.

-This specification describes the signaling protocol that occurs between Rtcomm endpoints and Rtcomm connectors (which connect Rtcomm endpoints together).
-Examples of Rtcomm endpoints include:
-- Clients endpoints
-- multiway endpoints
-- record/playback endpoints.
-- basically any endpoint that terminates a signaling session.
+Rtcomm is a highly-scalable protocol that uses a minimal set of backend resources.
+In its most basic from, Rtcomm can be used to build a highly-scalable signaling plane for real-time media sessions that only relies on an MQTT message broker on the backend.
+Rtcomm is flexible enough to also allow backend services to plug into the MQTT broker for federation with other protocols, persistent chat rooms, etc.

-This protocol supports all of the following capabilities:
+The protocol supports all of the following capabilities:

 1. Registration of Rtcomm endpoints with an Rtcomm service via a Presence message.
 2. Service function queries (event monitoring topic name, ICE configuration,...).
 3. Call signaling (WebRTC clients, media resources, gateways,...).
+4. One time messaging between clients.

+This specification describes the signaling protocol that occurs between Rtcomm endpoints.
+Examples of Rtcomm endpoints include:
+- Rtcomm client endpoints
+- Media processing endpoints
+- Federated SIP endpoints.
+- Basically any endpoint that can run a basic Rtcomm protocol stack.

 # Rtcomm Protocol Definition

-This protocol specification relies on the publish/subscribe semantics of the MQTT protocol for a transport.
-The Rtcomm endpoints and services normally subscribe to one or more topics at a Messaging Broker.
-The endpoint communicates with the service by publishing messages to the service's topic name.
+This protocol specification relies on the publish/subscribe semantics of the MQTT protocol.
+Rtcomm endpoints and services normally subscribe to one or more topics hosted by an MQTT message broker.
+A typical client endpoint topic could look like this: /rtcomm/endpointID.
+Client endpoints communicate with backend services by publishing messages to the service's topic name.
+A typical service topic name could look like this: /rtcomm/group.
 Services communicates with a particular endpoint by publishing messages to the endpoint's topic name.

 ### Endpoint ID Definiton
 In the message definitions below, there are many references to various EndpointIDs.
 This can be any string that does not include a "/" which represents the Rtcomm endpoint.
 Its a fundamental building block in the Rtcomm protocol and relates directly to the credentials used to connect to the MQTT message broker.
 It can be a simple name (i.e. "Danko Jones") or it can be preceded by a protocol descriptor (i.e. "sip:dankojones@xyz.com").
+Typically, the MQTT broker would be configured to authorize subscriptions on topic names that include endpointIDs to only allow the subscription if a user was logged in with the proper credentials.
+This would prevent two different users from subscribing on the same endpointID topic.

 ### Identity Propogation
 When an Rtcomm message is sent to a remote topic, the sender publishes to a topic name that is a combination of the remote topic name being subscribed on by the receiver + the senders endpoint ID.
 For example, if the topic name subscribed on by the receiver is "/rtcomm/connector", the sender publishes to "/rtcomm/connector/"sender's endpoint ID".
 This is done in order to propagate endpoint IDs in a secure manner.